This document describes how to get host certificates. For instructions on how to get user certificates, see the User Certificates document.

 Requesting InCommon Host Certificates¶

 Many institution in the United States already subscribe to InCommon and offer certificate services.
 If your institution is in the list of InCommon subscribers, continue with the instructions below.
-If your institution is not in the list and Let's Encrypt certificates do not meet your needs, please contact us.
+If your institution is not in the list, Let's Encrypt certificates do not meet your needs, and you do not have access to another IGTF CA subscription, please contact us.

-Generate a Certificate Signing Request (CSR) and private key:
+Generate a Certificate Signing Request (CSR) and private key using the

-Find your institution-specific InCommon contact (e.g. UW-Madison InCommon contact) and submit the CSR that you generated above, asking for the certificate to be signed by the InCommon IGTF CA
+Find your institution-specific InCommon contact (e.g. UW-Madison InCommon contact), submit the CSR that you generated above, and ask for the certificate to be signed by the InCommon IGTF CA.

 - After the certificate has been issued by your institution, download it on its intended host and copy over the key you generated above.